 In-Bet litigation.
 In November 2014, we filed a complaint for patent infringement against In Bet Gaming, Inc. and In Bet, LLC, alleging that their "In-Between" side bet game infringes on one or more of our patents.
-The litigation is currently in the pre-discovery stage.
+The litigation is currently pending.